 Growing up it was always reported in the news from what I can remember that the IRA were the baddies out of all of this yet now it’s quite clear it was bad on both sides.
 For an interesting look on what it was like for everyone I really recommend you check out the movie “In The Name Of The Father”, it shows how corrupt it had become during that time.

-The tour first takes you through the catholic side as you drive down Falls Road past the many political murals that line the street.
+The tour first started with Muraledesign.com who helped us go through the catholic side as you drive down Falls Road past the many political murals that line the street.
 Also stopping at Bombay Street where you are face to face with the reality of how many live near the wall, their backyards are caged to prevent items being thrown into their yards.
 I asked our guide why don’t the people just leave, his answer?
 This is their home, this is where they grew up, leaving is like letting the others win.

 Continuing on you pass through one of the gates in the wall (that are still closed each night for safety) over into the protestant side and down Cupar Way and into the Shankill area.
 Along Cupar Way people from all over the world and all walks of life have come to sign their name on the wall and hope for peace between both parties.